 NLIS number - a visual number printed on the ear device or, for a rumen bolus, on the matching management tag.
 The first eight characters of the visual number are your PIC, followed by codes for the manufacturer, the device type, and the year of manufacture.
 The last five numbers are a unique serial number for each device.

 These two numbers are unique for each device and are linked on the NLIS database.
-For more information about NLIS, click here.
+Find out more information about NLIS on the MLA website.